jenkinsci/docker/README.md

 ```

 This will store the jenkins data in /your/home on the host.
-Ensure that /your/home is accessible by the jenkins user in container (jenkins user - uid 102 normally - or use -u root).
+Ensure that /your/home is accessible by the jenkins user in container (jenkins user - uid 1000).

 You can also use a volume container: